From Aspirin To Acid Trip

 The third time I got a headache,

-instead of taking an ibuprofen,
+rather than taking an ibuprofen,

 I took an opiate and became addicted.

-Now, my life has been turned upside down
+Now, my life has been turned upside down,

-and I have to take medicine to cure me
+and I have to take medicine

-when all I had to do in the beginning
+When, all I needed in the beginning

-was change my lifestyle
+was to change my lifestyle,

 and my little headache